 Mark Messing is a performer, composer, and collaborator in interdisciplinary arts groups.
 He co-founded Mucca Pazza, a performance collaborative combining music, clowning, and devised theater.
 He has led the group across country from performing arts venues, schools, music festivals, and community events.
-He has co-founded a number of artist-initiated projects including The Human Television Network, The All American Anti-War Marching Band, and commercial music and sound design company Maestro-Matic..
-He is Executive Director of Opera-Matic, NFP and serves as a liaison to the artists.
+He has co-founded a number of artist-initiated projects including The Human Television Network, The All American Anti-War Marching Band, and commercial music and sound design company Maestro-Matic.
+He is the co-Founder of Opera-Matic, NFP and currently serves on the Board of Directors.

 Laura Miracle is a sculptor and mixed-media production artist.
 She makes interactive objects that explore patterns in nature as well as the nature of human-object interaction.
 She has shared a love for making things with makers across the city: she teaches woodworking at Chicago Industrial Arts and Design Center, managed the build shop and internship program for Redmoon Theater, served as a teaching artist for Marwen, Hyde Park Art Center, the Art Institute, and the Museum of Contemporary Art, and is a state-certified elementary art teacher.